More Info

 Governance Matters: Reconciling DEI Values, Intentions, and Impact

-In Fall 2022, UVMC initiated a partnership with Lebanon Opera House and AVA Gallery and Art Center to host a workshop for arts nonprofit leaders on diversity, equity, inclusion and belonging.
-More than 50 board members and staff from 12 Upper Valley nonprofits attended the event, with support from Hypertherm and the New Hampshire Charitable Foundation.
-Attendees reconvened in Spring 2023 to ask questions, share updates, and plan a regular series of meetings to foster ongoing dialogue and partnership.
+In fall 2022, UVMC initiated a partnership with Lebanon Opera House and AVA Gallery & Art Center to host a workshop for arts nonprofit leaders on diversity, equity, inclusion and belonging.
+More than 50 board members and staff from 12 Upper Valley nonprofit organizations attended the event, with support from Hypertherm and the New Hampshire Charitable Foundation.
+Attendees reconvened in spring 2023 and spring 2024 to ask questions, share updates, and plan a regular series of meetings to foster ongoing dialogue and partnership.

 Faculty Professional Development